 Places to visit in the City of Love:

-- Museo Di Castelvecchio
+a.
+Museo Di Castelvecchio

 Museo Di Castelvecchio used to be a fortress built to protect the Palace of Cangrande II of the Scaliger family.
 It has a beautiful bridge on its entrance, which itself is an attraction.
 It is home to sculptures, frescoes, jewelry, and medieval artifacts by renaissance Veronese and Venetian painters.